mmartin-sub/stripe-account-migration/README.md

 - export is still done as CSV, should be in JSON format
 - not sure one-off/call for price is well supported
 - Subscriptions/pricing are not loading correctly.
+- issue when loading multiple prices/currency for each product. need to review the code as the interface for Stripe.Price and Stripe.PriceCreateParams are not the same.

 ## Getting started